 There is a flaw in the way the HTML converter for Microsoft Windows handles a conversion request during a cut-and-paste operation.
 This flaw causes a security vulnerability to exist.
 A specially crafted request to the HTML converter could cause the converter to fail in such a way that it could execute code in the context of the currently logged-in user.
 Because this functionality is used by Internet Explorer, an attacker could craft a specially formed Web page or HTML e-mail that would cause the HTML converter to run arbitrary code on a user's system.
 A user visiting an attacker's Web site could allow the attacker to exploit the vulnerability without any other user action.

-- Microsoft Active Directory LDAP Remote Code Execution Vulnerability (969805)
+- Microsoft .NET Framework and Silverlight Remote Code Execution Vulnerability (2514842)

 - Microsoft Forefront Protection For Exchange RCE Vulnerability (2927022)